layoutBox/PinLayout/README.md

 	**Parameter `fitType`:** Identify the reference dimension (width / height) that will be used to adjust the view's size.

  * **`.width`**: The method adjust the view's size based on the **reference width**.
-        * If properties related to the width have been pinned (e.g: width, left & right, margins, ...), the **reference width will be determined by these properties**, else the **current view's width** will be used.
+        * If properties related to the width have been pinned (e.g: width, left & right, margins, ...), the **reference width will be determined by these properties**, if not the **current view's width** will be used.
         * The resulting width will always **match the reference width**.

  * **`.height`**: The method adjust the view's size based on the **reference height**.
-         * If properties related to the height have been pinned (e.g: height, top & bottom, margins, ...), the **reference height will be determined by these properties**, else the **current view's height** will be used.
+         * If properties related to the height have been pinned (e.g: height, top & bottom, margins, ...), the **reference height will be determined by these properties**, if not the **current view's height**  will be used.
          * The resulting height will always **match the reference height**.

  * **`.widthFlexible`**: Similar to `.width`, except that PinLayout won't constrain the resulting width to match the reference width.
 The resulting width may be smaller of bigger depending on the view's sizeThatFits(..) method result.
 For example a single line UILabel may returns a smaller width if its string is smaller than the reference width.